johnathanhuutri/ADLab/mod2/README.md

 ------ **Central machine**

 On central, we already have access to Internet because of NAT adapter so let's install on central first.
-We will run the script `central.sh` with these required parameters:
+We will transfer `central.sh` into machine using `scp` and then run that script with these required parameters:

 ```bash
 ./central.sh [OPTION]... -f FORCAD-URL -c CHECKER-URL --lo SERVER-IP --ip1 IP1 --ip2 IP2